Aspergillosis is an infection or allergic response due to the aspergillus fungus.

 - Weight loss

 Other symptoms depend on the part of the body affected, and may include:

 Your health care provider will perform a physical examination and ask about the symptoms.

 A fungus ball is usually not treated with antifungal medicines unless there is bleeding into the lung tissue.
 In such a case, surgery and medicines are needed.

-If invasive aspergillosis does not get better with drug treatment, it eventually leads to death.
+If invasive aspergillosis does not get better with treatment using medicine, it eventually leads to death.
 The outlook for invasive aspergillosis also depends on the person's underlying disease and immune system health.

 Health problems from the disease or treatment include:

 - Amphotericin B can cause kidney damage and unpleasant side effects such as fever and chills

 - Bronchiectasis (permanent scarring and enlargement of the small sacs in the lungs)